Question Period Note: Express Entry

 • Express Entry allows IRCC to manage application intake through an expression of interest and invitation to apply model.

-• Foreign nationals interested in applying through Express Entry must first create a profile.
+• Foreign nationals interested in applying through Express Entry must first create a profile (expression of interest).
 Candidates who meet the minimum requirements for at least one of the federal programs managed in the system are then entered into a pool, and receive a Comprehensive Ranking System (CRS) score, which is based on a combination of human capital and other factors.

 • Top ranked candidates that meet the criteria for a particular round are invited to apply for permanent residence through regular invitation rounds.